TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/cpsw_lwip_https.md

 <tr>
     <td>Enable Packet Pool Allocation
     <td>TI Networking / Enet (CPSW)
-    <td>Flag to enable packet allocation from enet utils library.
-It should be disabled to avoid utils memory wastage, in case application allots packet via other mechanism.
-(Ex- Lwip pools)
+    <td>Flag to enable packet buffer memory allocation from enet utils library.
+In case the application allots packet via other mechanism, This should be disabled to avoid utils memory wastage.
     <td>Default is true.
-It is disabled for lwip based examples.
 If enabled size of pkt pool size depends on 'Large Pool Packet Size', 'Large Pool Packet Count', 'Medium Pool Packet Size', 'Medium Pool Packet Count', 'Small Pool Packet Size' and 'Small Pool Packet Count'.
+EnetMem_allocEthPkt API uses this memory to allocate the DMA Ethernet packet.
 </tr>

 <tr>
     <td>Number of Tx Packet
     <td>TI Networking / Enet (CPSW) / DMA channel config
     <td>No of Tx packets required for DMA channel
     <td>Default is 16.
-It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories.
+For LwIP stack, the Tx packet buffer memory is internally allocated in lwippools.h.
+Only the DMA Pkt Info structures are allocated via sysCfg, so this number should match the "PktInfoMem Only Count" described in the above item.
+To increase the Tx packet count, user needs to update the number correspondingly at "PktInfoMem Only Count" and lwippools.h and build the libs.
 </tr>

 <tr>
     <td>Number of Rx Packet
     <td>TI Networking / Enet (CPSW) / DMA channel config
     <td>No of Rx packets required for DMA channel
     <td>Default is 40.
 It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories size.
+For LwIP stack, Rx packet buffer memory is completely mananged with application sysCfg as we are using Rx custom Pbuf in LwIP.
 </tr>
 </table>